gorkunov/smartpairs.vim/README.markdown

 let g:smartpairs_key = 'v'

-"Key for running smartpairs in the selection mode "(extend current selection to the next pair)
+"Key for running smartpairs in the selection mode "(extend current selection to the next pairs)
 "default is 'v'
 let g:smartpairs_nextpairs_key = 'v'